 - Investigate proposed thematic research through varied lenses via prompts and creative problem sets

-- Building physical presence, address fundamental biomechanics, and expression through warm-ups, set movement, structured improvisations and movement invention.
+- Building physical presence, addressing fundamental movement biomechanics, and expression through warm-ups, set movement, structured improvisations and movement invention

-- Identifying ideas, developing connection to the practice of articulating meaning to generate solo and ensemble material
+- Identifying ideas, developing connection to the practice of generating personal work and articulating meaning

 Before my residency began, I visited Butler to observe students auditioning in the Theater Department.
 I needed to have a sense of physical presence, athleticism and creativity.